···

 Why Transitions Feel Heavy

-Life transitions feel disorienting because they involve more than a change of scenery.
+Life transitions feel disorienting because they disrupt more than your schedule — they unsettle your sense of who you are.

 Role Loss